rotemyagel/Mini-Shop/README.md

 ## Login
 ### Email - a@b.c
 ### Password - 1234
-folder for the db inside
+folder for the db inside root

 http://mini-shop.local/